-In the spine metastates can destroy bone in the vertebrae, weakening it and can cause significant spinal cord injury leading to paralysis.
+In the spine metastases can destroy bone in the vertebrae, weakening the structure which can cause spinal cord injury

 A new concept in the treatment of bone metastases